barbagroup/snake-repro/story2.md

 Another dive into \citet{bhalla2013} led us to notice that the benchmark examples were set up in a way unexpected to us: the no-slip condition is forced _inside_ the body, and not just on the boundary.
 Immersed boundary methods normally apply the no-slip constraint on boundary points only.
-When we followed their examples, our simulations with IBAMR were able to replicate the lift enhancement at 35 degrees angle-of-attack, although with a slightly different value of average lift (<5% off).
+When we followed their examples, our simulations with IBAMR were able to replicate the lift enhancement at 35 degrees angle-of-attack, although with a slightly different value of average lift (< 5% off).
 If we look at the time signature of the lift and drag coefficients, there is excellent agreement with our previous results for 30 degrees angle-of-attack (Re=2000).
 But at 35 degrees, the time signatures drift apart after about 40 time units (more than 150 thousand time steps).
 There is a marked drop in the (time varying) lift coefficient (Figure 7), but because the average is calculated over a time range between 32 and 64 time units (a reasonable but arbitrary choice), the final numeric result is not far off our published study.
+To start, we matched the mesh resolution in the vicinity of the body.
+Refining the mesh further, reducing the exit criterion of the iterative solver, or enlarging the computational domain did not improve things.
-Reducing the time increment improved this result.
+Reducing the time increment, however, did.
 In Figure 7, we show the time-varying lift coefficients obtained with the parameter CFL set to 0.3 and 0.1—the CFL, or Courant-Friedrichs-Lewy number, constrains the ratio of time increment to grid spacing.
 Like in the previous case, using OpenFOAM, we make a judgement call that our result with IBAMR does indeed pass muster as a replication of our previous study.